endlesspint8/endlesspint8.github.io/testing/2017-10-13-on-the-hume-ility-of-beer-taste.md

 ## Practice
 ### “the mist dissipates”

----

-“Nothing tends further to increase and improve this talent, than practice” When objects of any kind are first presented:
-Obscure and confused
-Incapable of pronouncing concerning their merits or defects Cannot perceive the several excellences
-Much less distinguish the particular character of each excellency Allowed to acquire experience feelings become “more exact and nice” Perceive beauty and defects of each part
-Further, the distinguishing species of each quality The mist dissipates
-“The same address and dexterity, which practice gives to the execution of any work, is also acquired by the same means in the judging of it.”

----

 No naturally endowed talent reaches its full potential in the absence of practice and experience.
 In any new endeavor it is not clear what to pay attention to and how much focus/energy to give the separate parts.
 In the beginning, even distinguishing the elemental parts is difficult to impossible.
 The novelty of the experience sends our senses buzzing out of proportion to the stimulation.
 One has to acclimate to the topic and beer is no exception.
 The development of taste here is even more challenging as the predominant flavor, bitterness, is not one that is immediately approachable to most people in most cultures, most especially the palates of the young (though now we are getting unethically close to prescribing under age drinking).
 This is changing swiftly with the increased stature and attention dark chocolate, fine coffee, and craft beer itself are bringing to bear.